Work samples

 oil, textured spray paint, metallic leaf, pearl pen, on canvas, 24x24

-oil, textured spray paint, enamel spray paint, on canvas, 24x24
+oil, textured spray paint, metallic leaf, pearl pen, marker, colored pencil, on canvas, 20x20

 Micro-Mundos

 As the name "micro-mundos" suggests, these are small paintings, all of which are 12"x12".
 These microcosms are also reflections of the world at large.
 They are studies for larger works and are the result of a problem-solving activity I set for myself.
-The problem involved establishing a set of standards and variables in a sort of painting experiment.
+The problem involved establishing a set of standards and variables within a small space.
 The standard elements are size, colors (the palette makes use of radiant green, radiant purple, permanent rose, and colors that adhere to the same value).
 The media is the same throughout: oil paint, metallic leaf, and textured spray paint.
 The paintings make use of repeating motifs such as water, lace, squares, articles of clothing and text.
 The main element that changes in each painting is composition.
 I was interested in seeing what sorts of narratives unfolded as the viewer filled in the spaces between the various images to create meaning and how composition affected this process.
 I also wanted to liberate myself from more traditional notions of composition and inject tonal qualities such as whimsy, drama, and mystery.
+These paintings are all scraps from larger paintings that I repurposed,

 Green Light